-School holiday weather: Number of fronts and more unsettled weather approaching
+Your weather: Heavy rain to hit during Auckland's morning commute

 It will pay to have some indoor activities prepared to fall back on this week for those on school holidays.

-A number of fronts muscling their way over the nation from the Tasman Sea will bring a week of turbulent conditions for many.
+A number of fronts are muscling their way over the nation from the Tasman Sea and bringing a week of turbulent conditions for many.

-Yesterday conditions were mainly fine today with cloud increasing, with the high temperature for the Auckland region being 16C.

-High winds were tipped to batter the city overnight, with northerlies due to reach speeds of up to 90km/h.

-A low was expected to move southeast across the South Island yesterday with an associated front due to move eastwards across central and northern New Zealand into today.

-MetService said these features could deliver a period of heavy rain and strong to gale-force northerly winds across central and northern parts of the nation.
+Already this morning one lane of the Southwestern Motorway southbond was blocked by a crash at 6.15am.

+The first front is now hitting Auckland with MetService tipping between 10mm-20mm to fall on the city during the next hour and a half, potentially throwing the morning commute into chaos.

+Elsewhere, Taranaki was the country's wettest location with between 100mm and 140mm falling on the mountain, while between 25mm and 35mm fell on the surrounding coastline.

+In the South Island, Blenheim had 25mm of rain overnight, while Nelson had 27mm.

-Heavy rain warnings were put in place from last night and due to run into this morning for Northern Taranaki and Nelson, west of Motueka.
+Heavy rain warnings were put in place for these regions from last night through to this morning.

+Blustery winds up to 100km/h are expected to hit the North Island and upper South Island today.

-Good and bad news accompanies the weather system, MetService meteorologist April Clark said.
+Good and bad news accompanies the weather system, fellow MetService meteorologist April Clark said.

-"The good news is that as quickly as this next front moves onto the country it will move off it," she said.
+"The good news is that as quickly as this next front moves on to the country it will move off it," she said.

 "Though the bad news is a number of fronts are lining up in the Tasman Sea to take its place.
 This unsettled weather pattern is typical for winter."